 Hazel M about 1 year ago from Seattle, WA

 Two thumbs up!

-Innocence Ramirez 10 months ago from Georgia
+Innocence Ramirez about 1 year ago from Georgia

 I think the fact that the "jock" being the one to help out the kid, was a great contrast.
 Usually it is the athlete who is the one who is portrayed as a bully.